 I start to explore what kind of magic may best represent my story or concept.

 The way I do this is important, and is the reason my resulting show is creative and unique:

 Instead of looking through books, DVDs, or my current material for magic tricks that I would like to perform, I forget about methods to start with.

-What I do instead is think about what would look amazing, what would feel magical, and what would best convey what I would like to tell my audience.
+I instead think about what would look amazing, what would feel magical, and what would best convey what I would like to tell my audience.

-So, if I were telling a story about a lonely witch, I might think…
+So, for example, if I were telling a story about a lonely witch, I might think…

 ‘Imagine if I could make a life-sized witch puppet that is able to fly onto the stage on her broom and produce real tears from her eyes without me going anywhere near her.’

-This would probably result in a smaller witch puppet, the production of tears while I am holding her strings, and a separate broom that I can cause to fly.
+This may result in a smaller witch puppet, the production of tears while I am holding her strings, and a separate broom that I can cause to fly.